code402/datasette-lambda/README.md

 Maybe:

-- [ ] Be able to customize the stage name
+- [ ] Be able to customize the "mount" point of the CloudFront distribution
 - [ ] Add support into core datasette's `publish` command, fixing [#236](https://github.com/simonw/datasette/issues/236)